MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/index.md

 # Network Adapter WDF Class Extension (NetAdapterCx)

 > [!NOTE]
 > The first official release of NetAdapterCx is version 2.0.
 All versions before 2.0 are prerelease versions and are no longer supported.
 Any NetAdapterCx client driver written for a prerelease version of the framework must be rebuilt for 2.0.
-For more info, see [Building a NetAdapterCx client driver](building-a-netadaptercx-client-driver.md).
+For more info, see [Introduction to NetAdapterCx 2.0](introduction-to-netadaptercx-2-0.md) and [Building a NetAdapterCx client driver](building-a-netadaptercx-client-driver.md).

 ## Overview